 – Research the keywords your users and competitors use.

-– Be creative about maximizing the keywords you can use within 100 character limit.
+– Be creative about maximizing the keywords you can use within the 100 character limit.

-– Change which keywords you use in response to changes in the market.
+– Readjust your app keywords from time to time in response to changes in the market.

 – Use keywords that are broad, generic, or unrelated.

 – Include the app name as a keyword.